-It always comes as a shock to new wood burner or multi fuel stove owners that their baffle plate (also known as a throat or deflector plate) is classed as a stove ‘consumable’ and is therefore NOT covered under their stove warranty in the same way that most of the other components are.
+It almost always comes as a shock to new wood burner or multi fuel stove owners that their baffle plate (also known as a throat or deflector plate) is classed as a stove ‘consumable’ and is therefore NOT covered under their stove warranty in the same way that most of the other components are.

 This is because baffle plates are positioned at the top of the fire chamber specifically to deflect flames and heat back into the stove instead of letting them go straight through the flue system.
 This is partly why stoves are much more efficient at delivering heat to your room than an open fire.

-However , it’s also why, even on top quality stoves , baffle plates tend to burn out.
+However , it’s also why even on top quality stoves , baffle plates tend to burn out.

 How often this needs to happen depends on the type of fuel you burn , the size of the fuel load and how you burn your fuel.

 If you regularly need to replace your stove baffle plate then you should review how you operate your stove by referring to your owners manual which should contain advice on recommended fuel types and fuel loads , as well as instructions on how to effectively operate your stove.

 It is often the case that you are over-firing your stove and producing excess heat which is wasted through the flue system.
-An easy to use magnetic flue pipe thermostat will help you to monitor your flue gas temperature and can clearly indicate when you are over-firing your stove.
+An easy to use magnetic flue pipe thermometer will help you to monitor your flue gas temperature and can clearly indicate when you are over-firing your stove.

-The picture above shows a burned out cast iron baffle plate which is about three years old.
+Figure 1 above shows a burned out cast iron baffle plate which is about three years old.
 The owner used mainly softwood (it was free) which required a substantially bigger fuel load than the equivalent hardwood load needed to generate the same heat.

 ***This meant that the fuel and flames were too close to the baffle plate and the extremely high temperatures which were created caused the baffle plate to warp and eventually fail (there is NO middle left).***

-The stove had a rear fitted flue and it wasn’t until the owners noticed the flue pipe was glowing red that they realised they had any kind of problem.
+That particular stove had a rear fitted flue and it wasn’t until the owners noticed the flue pipe was glowing red that they realised they had any kind of problem.